 Check cashing and account holder responsibilities are the same in all countries:

 You cannot rely on your bank, credit union, PostBank, or check cashing store to protect you from counterfeit, stolen, or forged drafts.
 It's not their job to watch out for you, it is your job to watch out for them.
 Like you, merchants, banks, and credit unions have the rightful expectation of being given good money.

-BY LAW YOU ARE LEGALLY RESPONSIBLE AND FULLY LIABLE for any and all checks or money orders deposited into your bank account by you or someone else, and for any funds wired into ANY of your accounts by you or someone else.
+BY LAW YOU ARE LEGALLY RESPONSIBLE AND FULLY LIABLE for any and all checks, money orders, or cash deposited into your bank account by you or someone else, and for any funds wired into ANY of your accounts by you or someone else.

 Your are 100% liable for any and all funds deposited into any of your accounts by any means whatsoever.